- I. Privacy Principles

-- We will use information about your physical and mental health or disability status to comply with our legal obligations, including to ensure your health, safety and wellbeing at an event is attended to.
+- We will use information about your physical and mental health or disability status to comply with our legal obligations, including to ensure your health, safety and wellbeing at an event.

 We share your personal information in the following ways:

-- Where we use third party services providers who process personal information on our behalf in order to provide services to us.
+- When we use third party services providers who process personal information on our behalf in order to provide services to us.
 This includes IT systems providers and IT contractors.